mathgama/100-days-of-code/log.md

 **Today's Progress**: I decided to take a break from the "racing-cars" project and start on two "advent of code" challenges:

-- [Dev Advent Calendar](https://github.com/devadvent/readme/) - Which I'll refer to as DevAdvent
+- [Dev Advent Calendar](https://github.com/devadvent/readme/) - Which I'll refer to as DevAdvent from now on
-- [Advent of Code 2021](https://adventofcode.com/2021/about) - Which I'll refer to as AoC
+- [Advent of Code 2021](https://adventofcode.com/2021/about) - Which I'll refer to as AoC from now on

 The "Dev Advent Calendar" is already on day 5, so I began by submitting this one.
 It uses Github Classroom to create a private repository, so I won't be able to link the commits for this one.